PaNOSC-ViNYL/ase/doc/ase/calculators/gromacs.rst

 extra_pdb2gmx_parameters: str
     extra parameter(s) to be passed to gromacs programm 'pdb2gmx'
 extra_grompp_parameters: str
-    extra parameter(s) to be passed to gromacs programm 'grompp'
+    extra parameter(s) to be passed to gromacs program 'grompp'
 extra_mdrun_parameters: str
-    extra parameter(s) to be passed to gromacs programm 'mdrun'
+    extra parameter(s) to be passed to gromacs program 'mdrun'

 Example: MM-only geometry optimization of a histidine molecule